oldviking/python_todo/README.md

-# python_todo_flask
+# python_todo
-A Todo Website in Python with the Flask Webserver
+A Todo Website in Python with the Django Webserver